iamrajiv/GSoD-2021/GSoD_2021_Project_Report.md

 I am very glad that I had the opportunity to take part in the Google Season of Docs program project.
 Participating in this program has helped me to:

-- Got involved with an amazing community i.e. Wechaty.
+- Got involved with an amazing Wechaty community.
 - Got to know about Robotic Process Automation (RPA) SDK for Chatbot Makers.
 - Learned about Docusaurus, JavaScript XML(JSX), and Progressive web apps (PWAs).
 - Got a deeper understanding of Go, gRPC and Swagger UI, etc.